heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/PRESENTATION.md

 The same URL can return different content types based on the `Accept` header.

-### HTTP sessions (stateless vs. stateful)
+### HTTP sessions

-- Stateless: the application does not store any data between requests
-- Stateful: the application stores data between requests

-HTTP is a stateless protocol.
+As HTTP is based on the request-response model, each request is independent of the others.
+This is called a stateless protocol.

-The server does not store any data between requests.

-Let's illustrate this with an example.
+This means that the server cannot know/identify who is the author of each request without additional information.
+Let's take an example:

+1. A first user access the homepage of a website
+2. A second user access the homepage of the same website

+Who is the author of each request?

 ---

-Imagine that you have a website with a few pages that you can access:

-- A login page (`/login` - public)
-- A profile page (`/profile` - private)

-1. You access the login page and fill in your username and password and you click on the "Login" button.
-2. The server checks your credentials accept your login request.
-3. You try to access the profile page but the server rejects your request.
-Why?

-The server does not know who you are..!

----

 Why does the server not know who you are?

-It is because you do not have a way to state who you are.
-You do not have a **session** with the server.
+It is because you have not stated who you are.
+In other words, you do not have a session with the server.

-They are two ways to create a session:
+They are two ways to maintain a session:

 - Using a query parameter
 - Using cookies